 It’s a best practice to respond to these incoming leads ASAP, so consider setting up an auto-responder like MailChimp that messages someone immediately when they sign up.

 I’d love to hear about your results.
-Check my bio to get a link to my Twitter and let me know how it goes, or take my new free course on sales for startups that’s already received rave reviews.
+Check my bio to get a link to my Twitter and let me know how it goes.
 Happy hunting.